 The AP Program accepts Workshop Consultant applications for all AP subject areas on a rolling basis.
 Consultants receive an honorarium and are reimbursed for their expenses.

-- Be an active or retired teacher, AP coordinator, or administrator from an accredited middle, secondary, or higher education institution; a minimum of three years’ experience is strongly preferred.
-If a high school educator, you must have completed the AP Course Audit in your subject and currently be teaching the course.
+- Be an active teacher, counselor, mentor/coach, or administrator from an accredited middle, secondary, or higher education institution; a minimum of three years’ experience is strongly preferred;

-- Commit to fulfilling the mission and goals of the College Board.
+- Commit to fulfilling the mission and goals of the College Board as a workshop consultant;

-- Be able to successfully integrate current technology and relevant resources into workshop presentations.
+- Be able to successfully integrate current technology and relevant resources into workshop presentations; and

 Consultants will be expected to present at workshop locations in their geographic area during the academic school year.
 Specific dates and times will be confirmed if you are chosen.